 UG vs GmbH: a comparison of legal forms

 Choosing the appropriate legal form is a crucial step for the success and legal security of your company.
-Especially for founders in Germany, the question often arises: Should I establish an UG (Entrepreneurial Company with Limited Liability) or a GmbH (Limited Liability Company)?
+Especially for founders in Germany, the question often arises: Should I establish an UG (entrepreneurial company) or a GmbH (private limited company)?

 Both types of companies are capital companies with limited liability and protect your personal assets.
-However, they differ mainly in the requirements regarding the share capital, formation costs, as well as their external impact and creditworthiness.
+Their differences lie mainly in the minimum share capital requirements, formation costs and creditworthiness.

-In this article, we compare the two types of corporations, UG and GmbH, from a legal, financial, and practical perspective.
+In this article, we compare the two types of corporations, UG and GmbH, from a legal, financial, and operational perspective.

 What is a GmbH?

-The Limited Liability Company (GmbH) is one of the most popular and widely used legal forms for companies in Germany.
+The private limited company (GmbH) is one of the most popular and widely used legal forms for companies in Germany.
 Legally, it is a corporation with its own legal personality.
 This means that the GmbH acts as an independent legal entity: it can acquire property, enter into contracts, and sue or be sued in court.

 Legal сlassification

 The GmbH is governed by the Act on Limited Liability Companies and belongs to the group of capital companies.
-Its shareholders are generally liable only with their paid-in share capital, not with their personal assets.
+Its shareholders are generally only liable with their deposited capital, not with their personal assets.
 This provides a limitation of liability, which is particularly attractive for many businesses.

 Minimum capital and liability

 To establish a GmbH, a minimum share capital of €25,000 is required.
-At least €12,500 of this amount must be paid in when registering the company in the commercial register.
+At least €12,500 of this amount must be deposited when registering the company in the commercial register.
 The shareholders’ liability is limited to this capital, thereby restricting personal risk towards creditors.

 Advantages of a GmbH